wasmtime_environ/component/

 879

-880 /// A `future.close-readable` intrinsic to close the readable end of a
+880 /// A `future.cancel-read` intrinsic to cancel an in-progress read from a

 881 /// `future` of the specified type.